BoltzExchange/boltz-client/docs/wallets.md

 ## Create New Wallet

 You can **create new** wallets, which will generate a new mnemonic and prompt you to back it up.
 We strongly recommend importing the displayed mnemonic into a wallet like [Green](https://blockstream.com/green/) on a second device.
-This serves as backup and UI to be able to monitior and control funds.
+This serves as backup and UI to be able to monitor and control funds.
 Optionally, wallets can be encrypted with a passphrase that will be required on startup.

 To create a new Liquid called "MyLiquidWallet" run: